Kaikai8888/express-middleware-practe/README.md

 # Express Middleware Practice

-Showing each request time, method, path and the duration of each request-response cycle on server log.
+Set up Express middlewares to show HTTP request info on server log, including request time, method, path and the duration between request and response.
 For example, ``` 2020-10-21 22:38:05 | GET from /new | 15ms ```

 ## Prerequisite